Contents

 Heat Loss in Cold Seasons.

-In winter, heat acquired throughout the day is lost during the night through the skylight.
-One research study reveals that during the night, a skylight loses 32.4 btu per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
-That suggests that skylights lose near 40% more heat than windows.
+In winter season, heat got during the day is lost at night through the skylight.
+One study reveals that in the evening, a skylight loses 32.4 btu per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+That implies that skylights lose near to 40% more heat than windows.

-Most standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the rate.
-If your roof opening does not fit among the listed below sizes, anticipate to pay at least 25% more for the system than the next-closest standard alternative on this list.
+The majority of standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the cost.
+If your roof opening does not fit among the below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement option on this list.

 16-by-16 inches$ 150– $600.